 Establishing a Maternal Mortality Review Committee in a state or jurisdiction requires collaboration from diverse and influential stakeholders.

 In this section, you will find key components of getting a Maternal Mortality Review Committee (MMRC) off the ground.
-Before getting started, form a team that includes the following key partners.
+Before getting started, form a racially and ethnically diverse team that includes the following key partners.

 State or jurisdiction health agency:

 In most cases, the state maternal and child health (MCH/ Title V) program is responsible for and funds maternal mortality surveillance for the state.

 - If you are not affiliated with the state health department or a related agency, contact representatives there to learn if efforts are already underway to establish a MMRC or related activities.

 Historically, the American College of Obstetricians and Gynecologists (ACOG) and leaders from their districts and sections have played instrumental roles in establishing MMRCs.

 - Contact your ACOG district or section to express your interest in getting involved.

 Other professional organizations whose local leadership are instrumental to MMRCs include Association of Women’s Health, Obstetric & Neonatal Nurses (AWHONN) and American College of Nurse Midwives (ACNM).